Watercolour Illustration – Diving into Floral & Fauna

 Here’s a pro tip that I use:

-If you only add a very small amount of water when you touch the paint you can then make very, very fine lines with the tip of the brush as long as you sweep it across with attention.
+If you only add a very small amount of water when you touch the paint you can then make very, very fine lines.
+Using the tip of the brush as long as you sweep it across with attention.
+Focus hard!

 I have added a little video that demos the technique that I use.
-You can practise these fine lines on a separate piece of paper to warm up and develop confidence before you continue on with your final piece.
+You can practise these fine lines.
+Use a separate piece of paper to warm up.
+Keep practising to develop confidence before you continue on.
+Apply this tip to your final piece.

 By using the technique in the video above I add as many details and little green lines as I can.
 Finishing off I added some more pencil lines and shading around the petals here and there.
 For extra contrast I painted some black hues around the watercolour illustration to give it that hint of drama.